kekeedme/kekeedme.github.io/projects/Miscellaneous/miscellaneous.md

 their own self-study.
 I started doing this during the first covid lockdown.
 Typically, when one makes slides for a presentation, they include the institution to which they belong on the first page.
-Since I was home when I started, I put *Lakay Institute of Technology*.
-It is a bit of a joke because *Lakay* is the Haitian creole word for *Home*.
+Since I was home when I started, I put Lakay Institute of Technology.
+It is a bit of a joke because Lakay is the Haitian creole word for Home.
 So I kept doing that for the rest of the slides.

 </div>